Condorito: la película: Release

-The film was released in Latin America by 20th Century Fox on October 12, 2017, and in the United States on January 12, 2018, by Pantelion Films.
+The film was released in Latin America by 20th Century Fox beginning on October 12, 2017, and in the United States on January 12, 2018, by Pantelion Films.
+Sola Media handled international sales.

 Box office

 The film performed well in Latin American countries, grossing at least $1 million in Chile, Mexico, Peru, and Colombia, making it the most-watched animated film in the region.

 Critical reception

 The film received generally mixed reviews from critics.

 Accolades

 Alex Orrelle and Eduardo Schuldt were nominated at the 2018 Quirino Awards in the category Best Ibero-American Animation Feature Film.

 Sequel

 On 29 July 2020, RPP Noticias announced that a sequel to Condorito: la película was in development, with Eduardo Schuldt returning to direct.
 During an interview with Diario Correo, Schuldt revealed that the sequel will be set in Pelotillehue and It will include all the characters from the comic.
-Said sequel is scheduled for 2026.
+The sequel is scheduled for release in late 2026 or early 2027.

-On June 24, 2025, the teaser for the sequel was released, confirming that it would be called: Condorito 2: En Pelotillehue.
+On June 23, 2025, the teaser for the sequel was leaked, confirming the title: Condorito 2: En Pelotillehue.

+On July 31, 2025, the company's webpage officially released the trailer, giving it the title: Condorito: Alcalde.